lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-ladder-challenge.md

 ### Can I transfer my pension to get the bonus?

 If you have a locked-in account (LIRA) or defined contribution pension, you can transfer it and it will count 100% toward your Referral Ladder tier.
-Group RRSPs from former employers are also eligible.These transfers often take 3-4 weeks to process, so ensure you initiate them well before the deadline.
+Group RRSPs from former employers are also eligible.
+These transfers often take 3-4 weeks to process, so ensure you initiate them well before the deadline.
+I’ve helped a family member transfer their LIRA to Wealthsimple.
+It’s a bit more paperwork than a standard TFSA transfer, and it took about 5 weeks for the funds to arrive, but hitting that higher referral tier made the wait worth it.

 ### How long do I need to keep the money at Wealthsimple?